Hillfield Strathallan College

 Hillfield Strathallan College is an independent, co-educational day school in Hamilton, Ontario, Canada.
 The academic program runs from Montessori Toddler and Pre-Kindergarten to Grade 12.
-The current Head of College is Marc Ayotte.
+The Head of college is Marc Ayotte.

 Hillfield Strathallan College is divided into four schools: Montessori, Junior, Middle, and Senior School.

 History

-Founded in 1901 as Highfield School for Boys, this school was the first private residential and day school for boys in the city of Hamilton.
+Founded in 1901 as Highfield School for Boys, it was the first private residential and day school for boys in the city of Hamilton.
 It was a prep school for boys planning to enter the Royal Military College of Canada.
 Many graduates played key roles in the Canadian military.
 A series of name changes, reconstructions, new construction, and amalgamations with other institutions have since occurred, resulting in a single modern co-educational facility.
 Strathallan College was a school for girls nearby.
 Eventually, the two schools merged and began a co-education program.
 Alumni from all founding organizations attended the centennial celebration in 2001.